 The longer you wait to invest, the less time you have to reap the benefits of compounding.
 If you're 30 years away from retirement and wait until the last minute to contribute each year, that's even more missed potential over the course of 3 decades.
 We call this the "procrastination penalty."

-Though it’s referred to as the procrastination penalty, let’s be clear: Not all individuals who wait to invest are procrastinating.
-Some may have specific challenges or concerns about their ability to contribute, like not being able to invest the full IRA maximum all at once (for 2021 and 2022, $6,000 annually, or $7,000 if you’re age 50 or older.
+Though it's referred to as the procrastination penalty, let's be clear: Not all individuals who wait to invest are procrastinating.
+Some may have specific challenges or concerns about their ability to contribute, like not being able to invest the full IRA maximum all at once.
+(For 2022, $6,000 annually, or $7,000 if you're age 50 or older.
 For 2023, $6,500 annually, or $7,500 if you're age 50 or older.)
 That's okay.
 You can start by contributing a smaller amount.
 You can also schedule multiple contributions over the course of the year rather than invest a single lump sum.
 That allows you to take advantage of dollar-cost averaging.

 Or maybe you're waiting to contribute because you first need to determine your eligibility based on your modified adjusted gross income (MAGI).
 Depending on how much you earn in a given year, you may not be eligible to deduct the full amount of your traditional IRA contribution or make any contribution to a Roth IRA.
 In situations like this, it's best to discuss your options with a qualified tax professional.